Configuration

 Topped-up funds wait before they can be spent or paid out, keyed by funding source.
 An

 unlisted source falls back to the default entry.
-See maturity in the
+See credit

 | Variable | Meaning | Default |